cr-3N1GM4/A.R.E.S-Adaptive-Regime-Evaluation-Strategy-/README.md

 ## 🏗️ System Architecture

-1. **Universe Selection (`StockSelection.py`):** Downloads historical data via `yfinance`, calculates z-scored fundamental and technical metrics, and builds a JSON map of the top $K$ assets to trade for every forward business day.
+1. **Universe Selection (`StockSelection.py`):** Downloads historical data via `yfinance`, calculates z-scored fundamental and technical metrics, and builds a JSON map of the top assets to trade for every forward business day.
 2. **Data Preparation & Indicator Computation (`RL.py`):** Resamples 1-minute data to customizable intraday frequencies (e.g., 2-minute candles) and processes the complex feature space.
 3. **Regime Training:** Isolates the first 10% of historical data chronologically to train the HMM and XGBoost models, completely separated from the RL training phase.
 4. **Agent Training:** The next 50% of the timeline is used to train the Stable-Baselines3 PPO agent across parallelized SubprocVecEnv/DummyVecEnv instances.